Divine Lotus Flower and its Splendid Healing Power

 • The bluestem of the lotus flower symbolizes purity and modesty.

-The lotus has also got great value in Taoism.
+The Lotus also has excellent value in botulism.
 One of Tao’s Eight Immortals is Ho Shen Ku, and her symbol is an open lotus flower, which signifies openness and wisdom.
-Taoist artists like to paint the lotus to represent the divine miracles such as light, beauty, and life and help us understand the path and place in the world.
+Taoist artists like to paint the Lotus to represent divine Lotus, such as light, beauty, and life and to help us understand our path and place in the world.

 Lotus Flower in Japanese Culture

-The lotus is primarily a symbol of purity, and in Japan, it is revered for its ability to emerge from dirty, muddy water and blossom into a beautiful flower.
+The Lotus is primarily a symbol of Lotusity, and in Japan, it is revered for its ability to emerge from dirty, muddy water and blossom into a beautiful flower.

-It is most often associated with the attainment of Buddhist enlightenment and is a very popular symbol that symbolizes living life to the fullest.
+It is most often associated with attaining Buddhist enlightenment and is a popular symbol that symbolizes living life to the fullest.

-It is said that there is nothing more spiritual and enchanting than the lotus flower.
-In Japanese culture, it symbolizes the purity of body, speech, and mind; it comes from Buddhist symbolism.
+The lotus flower is said to be the most spiritual and enchanting.
+In Japanese culture, it symbolizes the purity of body, speech, and mind, a concept derived from Buddhist symbolism.

 Lotus Flower in Thai Culture

-To your surprise, the lotus flowers’ colors carry different meanings.
-For instance, blue shows wisdom, white is a sign of spiritual excellence, and pink stands for the Buddha.
+To your surprise, the colours of the lotus flowers carry different meanings.
+Blue represents wisdom, white represents spiritual excellence, and pink represents the Buddha.

-Legend has stated that when the Buddha was able to walk immediately after his birth.
-And by his first steps, lotus flowers bloomed from the ground to support his shaky feet.
-The Buddha also sermonized about lotus growth and its 4 stages to help people understand how it represents enlightenment.
+Legend has it that the Buddha could walk immediately after his birth.
+With his first steps, lotus flowers bloomed from the ground to support his shaky feet.
+The Buddha also sermonized about lotus growth and its four stages to help people understand how they represent enlightenment.

-Since the lotus flowers in Thailand are presented as gifts, uniquely magnificent, have meaning, and are often known as the part of Buddhism, it is unquestionable why Thai people usually offer them to the Buddha statues, along with a candle and three incense sticks.
+Since lotus flowers in Thailand are presented as gifts, are uniquely magnificent, have meaning, and are often associated with Buddhism, it is unquestionable why Thai people usually offer them Buddha statues, along with a candle and three incense sticks.

-They hold the belief that they’ll attract fortune and happiness into their life by offering nice things at the altar of Buddha.
-Some people also fold lotus petals to add to the beauty of the already beautiful flowers.
+They believe that offering nice things at the altar of Buddha will attract fortune and happiness into their lives.
+Some people also fold lotus petals to enhance the beauty of the already beautiful flowers.

-Moreover, many Thai folks believe that they’ll be eventually successful in gaining enlightenment, just like how the lotus rises and blooms above the water.
-That’s why the famous Lotus flower is a part of traditional Thai massage, and it nourishes you and.
+Moreover, many Thai folks believe that they’ll eventually succeed in gaining enlightenment, just like the Lotus rises and blooms above water.
+The famous Lotus flower is part of traditional Thai massage and nourishes you.

 White Lotus Flower